 September 22nd Fall Equinox / Mabon Mid Fall

 Early November Samhain End of Fall, beginning of Winter

 December 21st Winter Solstice / Yule Mid Winter

 The Naturewise Immersion Program.

-Although there typically is a sizable group of enthusiastic volunteers to help with the Wheel of the Year gatherings, during 2015, a leadership shortage developed.
+Although there have always been a group of excellent volunteers to help with the Wheel of the Year gatherings, during 2015, a leadership shortage developed.
 Most of the long-time leadership consisting of individuals with both the knowledge and experience to facilitate the creation of the ceremonies decided to move on to other interests.
 To address the shortage of leadership the Fellowship asked for a training proposal from Jessica Heiler, a community builder and faith-keeper with more than eight years of experience in creating nature-connected community events.
 She proposed a year-long immersion program based on experience-based learning models to support connection with the inner self, with nature, with spirit and with the community of individuals in the program.
 By putting on the Wheel of the Year events during 2016, program participants would then gain experience in creating meaningful, nature-connected ceremonies that would naturally express the many connections they were developing.
 The UUFC entered into a partnership with Jessica Heiler to see if enough people would sign up for this proposed NatureWise Immersion Program with its considerable commitments of time as well as a fee.
 The program had enough interest to get started in February 2016 and put on 6 wheel of the year events during the year.
-The program is now complete and we have asked a participant to write a letter describing their experience and interest in continuing to create Wheel of the Year ceremonies at the UU Fellowship.
-Excerpts from that letter will be included here soon.
+The program is now complete and what follows is part of letter by Cyndi Leech, one of the participants, describing their experience and interest in continuing to create Wheel of the Year ceremonies at the UU Fellowship.

 The Traditional (Solar) Seasons.